green-api/whatsapp-api-client-js-v2/README.md

 yarn add @green-api/whatsapp-api-client-js-v2
 ```

+#### API

+Documentation for the REST API is located at [link](https://green-api.com/en/docs/api/).
+The library is a wrapper for
+the REST API,
+so the documentation at the link above is also applicable to the library itself.

+#### Authorization

+To send a message or perform other GREEN-API methods, the WhatsApp account in the phone application must be in the
+authorized state.
+To authorize the instance, go to [console](https://console.green-api.com/) and
+scan the QR code using the WhatsApp application.

 ## Getting Started

-To use the SDK, you need to create an instance of the `GreenApiClient` with your GREEN-API credentials:
+To use the SDK, you need to create an instance of the `GreenApiClient` with your GREEN-API instance credentials:

 ```typescript
 import { GreenApiClient } from '@green-api/whatsapp-api-client-js-v2';